KilledByAPixel/OS13k/README.md

 - OS13k.Hash(string) - Returns numeric hash code for a struing
 - OS13k.Popup(html, speak) - Shows a popup with html body and optional speech and sound

+## Input System
+- OS13k provides an easy to use input system to help limit code duplication
+- Call OS13k.Input(window) to create an input object
+- the object format is {x, y, keypress, keydown, mousex, mousey, mousepress, mousedown}
+- x and y is a -1 to 1 direction from WASD or direction buttons
+- mousex and mousey is the mouse position
+- keypress and mousepress are arrays, an element is 1 if that key is pressed
+- keydown and mousedown are arrays, an element is 1 if that key is down
+- *See System/Test/InputTest for an example*

 ### Math Library
 - Some basic math functions are provided to help reduce code duplication
 - OS13k.Random(max=1, min=0) - Get a seeded random value clamped between min and max